sohail19go27/BeyondChats/README.md

 The goal of this project is to develop chatting from articles and  websites.

-Scrape the oldest blog articles from BeyondChat websites and it sources.
+Scrape the oldest blog articles from BeyondChat websites and its sources.

 Store and manage them via namely CRUD APIs development etcs.